CaptainTrojan/electrocardioguard/README.md

 To evaluate our model in the gallery/probe matching task or overseer simulation task, run `pt_evaluate_as_classifier.py` with corresponding arguments.
 You can run `gallery_probe_all.sh` and `overseer_simulation_dev/test.sh` to directly reproduce our results, or update the model path parameter to evaluate a different model.

+Our model is built on top of CDIL-CNN (`models/pt_cdil_cnn.py`).
+The original implementation can be found here: https://github.com/LeiCheng-no/CDIL-CNN.

 If you've found our work useful, please cite our publication:

 ```